KeeJef/HGAVBOH/howitworks.md

 There is a potential that if i submit this image, even though it only matches 4 out of the 6 words it will still be verified, it is for this reason that we need to educate users that when they are verfying images all 6 words must match what is stated in the word list.

+Revision 1 -

+Because this will not work as a denctralised tool i want to model this instead on a client server aricture, More thinking will need to be done about how this can be acomplished.

+The goals would be.

+1 - Central server coordinates rounds
+2 - Must be sybil resitant, hopefully without needing intervention from other methods.
+3 - must be somewhat fast